 Campus recruiting tip #1: Start with your career site

-We live in a digital world, and presenting your company with the booth in the campus career fair is no longer enough.
+We live in a digital world, and presenting your company with a booth in the campus career fair is no longer enough.
 The center of your campus recruitment strategy should be your career site.
-To maximize your student recruiting efforts, you should create a specialized landing page for student and recent graduates.
+To maximize your student recruiting efforts, you should create a specialized landing page for students and recent graduates.

-Here is a great example of student-focused career site by Black Rock:
+Here is a great example of a student-focused career site by Black Rock:

 Campus recruiting tip #2: Utilize social media

 If you want to connect with the younger generation of your potential employees, social media recruiting is a must-have strategy.
 Use social media to promote your employer brand and attract students’ attention.

 Create interesting content to engage the younger audience and build relationships with them on channels where they spend most of their time.
 You can be sure that students will google you and check your profiles on social media, so make sure you post relevant content to engage them!

 Campus recruiting tip #3: Reach out to Career centers